 Exercise Caution before Lifting Weights

 If you have any type of ulcer or foot injury, you shouldn’t lift weights.
-If you have severe neuropathy, you should probably avoid weight bearing activities at any time; stick to walking even if you don’t have any open sores or ulcers.
-Before you embark on any exercise plan that involves weight bearing, thoroughly discuss it with your Houston podiatrist.
+In fact, if you have severe neuropathy, you should probably avoid weight bearing activities at any time.

 Be Aware of Balance Issues

-Peripheral neuropathy can compromise your balance when you lose sensation, and can increase your risk of falling during exercise.
+Like I said earlier, peripheral neuropathy can hurt your balance.
+And that's why it can increase your risk of falling during exercise.
 Make sure that you feel safe, sturdy and comfortable before trying any type of exercise.
+Even walking.

-Exercising is important for everyone, and especially for diabetics with neuropathy.
-If you have diabetes and want to take proactive steps to maintain your foot health, schedule an appointment with Dr. Andrew Schneider today to create an individual health plan that will fit your needs.
+I hope I haven't scared you with all these warnings.
+Because exercising is important for everyone, and especially for diabetics with neuropathy.
+Do you have diabetes and want to take proactive steps to maintain your foot health?
+Schedule an appointment with Dr. Andrew Schneider today!
+We can create an individual health plan to fit your needs.